 Discover Carsis a great site for comparing car hire prices to help you find the best deal.
 They search both local and international rental companies.

 Book an experience

-When I’m travelling solo, especially to a new city, I use Viator and Get Your Guide to book tours and excursions, in particular, food walking tours or to visit somewhere tricky to get to by public transport.
+When I’m travelling, especially to a new city, I use Viator and Get Your Guide to book tours and excursions.
+You can't beat a good food tour to introduce you to a new city!

 Hello, I’m Kathryn, a travel photographer and blogger.
 This is my corner of the world-wide web where I write about my passion for travel, from stylish city breaks to off-the-grid wildlife encounters.
 I am equally happy zip-lining through a rainforest in the Caribbean as I am unwinding in a luxury European spa or learning to cook fish benachin in Africa.
 Join me as I discover new countries, cultures and cuisines.